greenbone/templates/README-template.md

 ## Contributing

 Your contributions are highly appreciated.
-Please [create a pull request](https://github.com/greenbone/X/pulls) on GitHub.
-Bigger changes need to be discussed with the development team via the [issues section at github](https://github.com/greenbone/X/issues) first.
+Please [create a pull request](https://github.com/greenbone/PROJECT/pulls) on GitHub.
+Bigger changes need to be discussed with the development team via the [issues section at GitHub](https://github.com/greenbone/PROJECT/issues) first.

-TODO: Replace X with project references!

 State here if contributions are welcome.
 State the requirements a contribution should meet to get merged.

 Details about development, like creating a dev environment or running tests, also belong here, for example:

-For development you should use [pipenv](https://pipenv.readthedocs.io/en/latest/) to keep you python packages separated in different environments.
+For development, you should use [pipenv](https://pipenv.readthedocs.io/en/latest/) to keep you python packages separated in different environments.
 First install pipenv via pip

     pip install --user pipenv